rachidabbas-hub/DTLHC/ReadMe.md

 MANI_main.r

-This file runs the multi-arm fixed design and gives power or type I error rate as shown in tables 6-7.
+This file runs the multi-arm fixed design and gives power or type I error rate as shown in tables A1-A2 in appendix.

 # Simulation results: Power